 When you make soap, you will need a liquid to mix with the lye.
 In most soap recipes, this must be water.
 Common alternatives include goat milk and coconut milk.

 It is important to use distilled or filtered water.
 Regular tap water can often have chemicals, including chlorine, which could cause issues when interacting with the lye.
-I have a Berkey water filter system and use water from there for all of my soap making.

 TOOLS NEEDED TO MAKE MOISTURIZING COLD PROCESS SOAP BAR